 Most children with clubfoot (a condition that causes one or both feet to rotate inwards) see improvement with the Ponseti method.
-At the Comprehensive Clubfoot Clinic, your child receives high-level care from an orthopaedic specialist trained at the center where the method originated.
+At the Comprehensive Clubfoot Clinic, your child receives high-level care from an orthopedic specialist trained at the center where the method originated.

 What Is the Ponseti Method?